The climate crisis started decades ago.

-For the young man, it was the thought of giving up his wealth; giving up the lifestyle that he had grown accustomed to.
+For the young man, it was the thought of giving up his wealth; giving up the lifestyle he had grown accustomed to.
 That was holding him back.
-He had accomplished pretty much everything else he wanted to in life, like a young Steve Jobs or Mark Zuckerberg; wildly successful at a young age.
+He had accomplished pretty much everything else he wanted to in life, like Steve Jobs or Mark Zuckerberg; wildly successful at a young age.
 But he still felt this hole inside and wanted to know what he needed to do to fill it.
-He found Jesus who people had been saying was this incredibly wise man and asked him, “What must I do?” and ended up walking away sad.
+He found Jesus who people said was this incredibly wise man and asked him, “What must I do?” and ended up walking away sad.
 Because even though he had received the answer he was looking for, it wasn’t something he wanted to do.
-It would be easy to judge him.
+Now, it would be easy to judge him.
 After all Jesus promised him eternal life if he would just give up his possessions and give them to the poor.
-You might think that’s a small price to pay for eternal life, but think about the mistakes you’ve made in your own life.
+You might think that’s a small price to pay for eternal life, but think about the mistakes we’ve made in our own lives.
 The things you were told to do differently that you just didn’t do.
 Don’t drink.
 Don’t smoke.
 Eat healthier.
 Your friends all told you, don’t go out with THAT guy, but you did anyway.
-Jerk.
-Or your buddy told you that girl was only using you for what you gave to her, but you didn’t believe them.
-What a user.
-The list just goes on and on.
+Or your buddy told you that girl was only using you, but you didn’t believe them.
+The list goes on and on.

-And then do our best to overcome it.
-We can’t afford to sit by and hope things will change.
-Be the change you want to see.
-Don’t wait until it’s too late to do something about it, because we never know how much time we have left.
-Like the tanker trying to turn around, even when we decide to change it will take time to see the results.
-The same is true for our church as it is in our personal lives.
+But that can be dangerous.
+We have to recognize this flaw within ourselves and work to do something about it.
+We have to be the agent of change in our own lives.
+Don’t wait until it’s too late to do something, because we never know how much time we have left.
+Like the tanker trying to turn around, even when we decide to change it will take time to see results.
+The same is true for our church.
 The reason most churches fail to grow is because we have ceased to be relevant to the next generation.
-It’s because we have become stubborn, rooted, and unwilling to change.
-It doesn’t seem that way to us because we like what we do.
-For us, it works.
-But does it really?
+It’s because we have become unwilling to change with the times.
+It doesn’t SEEM that way to us because for us, it works.
+But does it?
 If it worked, wouldn’t we keep reaching new people for Christ?
 That’s why Thom Rainer said most unhealthy churches have little chance of turning things around.
 Not because it’s impossible, but because people are unwilling to do what is necessary to make a difference.
 We become like the young man in our reading and are unwilling to let go of the lifestyle we’ve created, even though it would lead to a better and brighter future.
 Even though it would lead others to Christ.
 We become stubborn.

 We have to make a choice.

 Are we too rooted or too stubborn to change?
-Or are we willing to do what’s needed to be done to make a difference?
+Or are we willing to do what’s needed to make a difference?
 And in our church, are we willing to shift our culture in a way that we can reach the next generation?
-When I was in seminary, we read a book by a pastor and he shared something I will never forget, “the seven last words of any church are, ‘We’ve never done it that way before.’”
+When I was in seminary, we read this book and the pastor who wrote it shared something I will never forget.
+He said, “the seven last words of any church are, ‘We’ve never done it that way before.’”
 We have to constantly challenge ourselves as individuals and as a community of believers to never be so comfortable with what WE like and what WE want that we forget the rich tapestry of life that awaits us when we are open to where God is leading.
 We live in a world of change and sometimes we forget that God is part of that change.
 Open yourself up and embrace it.
 And see where God is leading us next.
-In the name of the Father and of the Son and of the Holy Spirit.
-Amen.